 Choosing the Ideal Teapot: When choosing a teapot in which to brew your Silver Needle white tea, we highly recommend that you use a clear glass teapot so that you can see the beautiful Silver Needle tea leaves floating and dancing through the water, which is called “Tea Dancing” in China, or “The Agony of the Leaves” in America.
 By brewing your Silver Needle white tea in a glass teapot, you can fully enjoy the aesthetic experience of your tea as well.

-Adding Tea to Your Teapot: Add approximately 2-3 teaspoons of Silver Needle tea into the teapot.
+Adding Tea to Your Teapot: Add approximately 5 tablespoons of Silver Needle tea into the teapot.
 Adjust the amount of tea you add to your teapot to create the flavor which you enjoy the most.
 If you prefer your it stronger, you may wish to add more leaves, or if you prefer a mild brew, you may wish to use less leaves in your brewing.

 Add Water to Your Teapot: Silver Needle white tea is best brewed at the same temperature as other white teas, with your water at approximately 80 ºC (180 ºF).
 Steeping time for your Silver Needle white tea should be between 3-5 minutes to get the full flavor from your tea leaves.
 As Silver Needle white tea is made solely from the buds (top shoots) of the tea plant, the leaves are very delicate, and adding too hot of water, or boiling water, will scorch and damage the leaves as well as damaging the healthy properties of the leaves.
 If you use too hot of water, the resulting it will be a dark yellow with a bitter astringent taste, with no nutritional benefit.